JohnDorsey/PyCellEliminationRun/readme.md

         -separate experimental features from the headerDict and header routines.

+      -simplify Spline:

+        -separate into 2d and nd.

+        -move caching to new classes - compose cachedSpline2d(Spline) and cachedSplineND(Spline).

       -add bound corner touch header features to make the CER codec easily able to compress its own output.

       -add automatic catalogue edits / editing functions for different situations like monotonic data.